HacksterAman/AI-Surveillance-Camera/README.md

 - Use CUDA provider instead
 - Fallback to CPU provider

+**"Database connection failed"**
+- Check PostgreSQL is running
+- Verify credentials in config.py
+- Run `python setup_database.py` for diagnostics
+- See `DATABASE_SETUP.md` for help

+**"extension 'vector' does not exist"**
+- Install pgvector extension
+- See `DATABASE_SETUP.md` for installation instructions
+- Try running as PostgreSQL superuser

 ## Model Comparison

 | Feature | Speed | Accuracy |